Eye information menu |

 Relating to both eyes.

-An instrument designed for detailed examination of the eye, used particularly in
+An instrument designed for detailed examination of the eye, used particularly in contact lens practice.
+(Often referred to as a slit-lamp)

 A chronic inflammation of the eyelid margins.